Frequently Asked Questions:

 What are your thoughts on agave?
 I am allergic to cane sugar and find that anything without cane sugar has agave instead and I’m suspicious that it is just as nasty to the body but have read conflicting conclusions.

-Agave does not react to my body well, and it is an extremely-processed liquid sugar.
-Yes it does have a low-glycemic index and a high-fructose content; however, because fructose does not raise insulin levels, this strengthens your insulin resistance which can bring much more consequences to your body.
+Yes it does have a low-glycemic index and a high-fructose content; however, because fructose does not raise insulin levels, this strengthens your insulin resistance which can bring much more consequences to the body.
 You can read more HERE to decide for yourself.

 What are your thoughts on stevia?

 One of my earliest posts was my thoughts on stevia (this was when stevia was just coming onto the market), found HERE.
-I have not reacted badly with stevia at all, and it is probably the only sweetener I am able to use besides fruit.
 It is an herb, which I like, and is definitely better than using toxic no-calorie sweeteners like aspartame.
 Some brands have a bitter-aftertaste, but this is due to the processing the company uses.
 Also, make sure that the stevia you buy is made with only stevia.
 Some brands combine stevia with other sugar-substitutes like erythritol or maltitol.
-Also not that those with insulin issues should probably avoid sweeteners altogether, including stevia, because it can decrease your sensitivity to insulin.
+Also note that those with insulin issues should probably avoid sweeteners altogether, including stevia.

 Path to Sugar-Free